JosephHeydorn/MakeCode-Tutorials/docs/projects/Second-Time.md

 ## Step 4

-Next lets lets have something display on the LCD display.
+Next let's have something display on the LCD display.
 What we want to do is have "MakerBit Timer" appear on screen.
-So lets grab our "Show LCD String" block and set it from P0 - P15.
+So let's grab our "Show LCD String" block and set it from P0 - P15.

 ```blocks
 let NumberOfSeconds = 0